NatronGitHub/openfx-misc/README.md

 * CornerPinOFX and CornerPinMaskedOFX: Fit an image to another in translation, rotation, scale, and shear
 * CropOFX: Remove everything outside from the image of a rectangle.
+* MirrorOFX: Flip or flop the image.
+* PositionOFX: Translate image by an integer number of pixels.
 * TrackerPM: Point tracker based on pattern matching using an exhaustive search within an image region.
 * TransformOFX and TransformMaskedOFX: Translate / Rotate / Scale a 2D
   image.